eikofee/eikonomiya/README.md

 ```
 Then go to `localhost:3000` to start using Eikonomiya.

+**Note: Since Docker relies on WSL on Windows, large I/O operations such as the pulling of GO assets with Git may take a while (it takes about 10 minutes on my PC but only a few seconds on my NAS).**
 ### Using npm (prod build)
 Create a folder named `data` at the root of the repo, then run
 ```